snakesch/SDrecall/doc/customRun.md

 * `--list|-l`: list of genes of interest (genes not listed will be excluded) (optional)
 * `--verbose|-v`: verbosity level

-Note: The gene list should contain the following column:
+Users should devise a gene panel from a subset of `genelist.txt` [here](genelist.txt).
+The gene list should be a column of a table that contains:

 | Genetic defect |
 | -------------- |